rhubarbgroup/redis-cache/readme.txt

 - Fixed issue when `MGET` fails in `get_multiple()` call
 - Fixed several warnings in the event of pipeline failures

+= 2.2.5 =

+- removed WP_REDIS_SERIALIZER option, leaving only php and igbinary as the available serializers.
+To use igbinary, add `define('WP_REDIS_IGBINARY', true);` to the wp-config.php file.

 = 2.1.6 =

 - Fixed SVN discrepancies